real-gain/real-gain-reference/README.md

 Once a server is procured by a customer its tools will always be considered when the Agent Orchestration decides they are valuable to help with a user prompt.

 You will then receive payments from this customer for the order period according to your billing model.
-For more details see (Billing and Payment)[].
+For more details see [Billing and Payment](https://the-real-insight.com).

 # Test Clients